Art and Diplomacy

 Rujeko Hockley

-Rujeko Hockley is the Arnhold Associate Curator at the Whitney Museum of American Art.
-She co-curated the 2019 Whitney Biennial.
-Additional projects at the Whitney include Amy Sherald: American Sublime (2025), Inheritance (2023), 2 Lizards (2022), Jennifer Packer: The Eye Is Not Satisfied With Seeing (2021), Julie Mehretu (2021), Toyin Ojih Odutola: To Wander Determined (2017) and An Incomplete History of Protest: Selections from the Whitney’s Collection, 1940-2017 (2017).
-Previously, she was Assistant Curator of Contemporary Art at the Brooklyn Museum, where she co-curated Crossing Brooklyn: Art from Bushwick, Bed-Stuy, and Beyond (2014) and was involved in exhibitions highlighting the permanent collection as well as contemporary artists.
-She is the co-curator of We Wanted a Revolution: Black Radical Women, 1965-85 (2017), which originated at the Brooklyn Museum and travelled to three U.S. venues in 2017-18.
-She serves on the Boards of Art Matters and Museums Moving Forward, as well as the Advisory Board of Recess.
+Rujeko Hockley is a curator, writer, and cultural strategist.
+She is currently completing an Executive MBA at IMD Business School in Lausanne, Switzerland.
+She is the former Arnhold Associate Curator at the Whitney Museum of American Art, where she co-curated the critically acclaimed 2019 Whitney Biennial.
+Additional projects at the Whitney include Coumba Samba: Stars and Stripes (forthcoming 2026), Amy Sherald: American Sublime (2025), Inheritance (2023), 2 Lizards (2022), Jennifer Packer: The Eye Is Not Satisfied With Seeing (2021), Julie Mehretu (2021), Toyin Ojih Odutola: To Wander Determined (2017) and An Incomplete History of Protest: Selections from the Whitney’s Collection, 1940-2017 (2017).
+She is the co-curator of the landmark exhibition We Wanted a Revolution: Black Radical Women, 1965-85 (2017), which originated at the Brooklyn Museum and travelled to three additional U.S. venues.
+She serves on the boards of Art Matters and Museums Moving Forward.